By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com– 17 April 2014

 Halogen lights generally fail compared to the sun because the work light’s color temperature of ~2700°K casts an orange hue, tainting the all surface colors of the vehicle.
 This orange hue doesn’t all ow the human eye to accurately identify true color values.
 The relative intensity of ~2700K light is low, inhibiting it from revealing the true defect nature of the surface.

 The color properties and paint condition of a vehicle are not only revealed by the intensity [brightness] of a light source.
-However, the further away a light source is from a pure white, the characteristics of a surface illuminated by such a light will be inaccurate.
+However, the further a light source deviates from pure white, the characteristics of a surface illuminated by such a light will be inaccurate.

 Mixed Lighting Sources & Varying Color Temperatures for Paint Correction